What is Container Lifecycle Management?

 Finally, these containers are not moved by one single party/carrier.
 They are typically moved by at least 5 different parties in any one lifecycle.
-BCO’s diversify their risk across a handful of carriers to make sure if something bad happens, their containers (but really, inventory) aren't stuck somewhere creating issues with inventory levels.
+BCO's diversify their risk across a handful of carriers to make sure if something bad happens, their containers (but really INVENTORY) aren't stuck somewhere.
 Adding it up all, there are 20 different parties that touch the container every journey.

 Because of this, BCO’s have multiple different reports, in totally different formats, that they must manage between all the parties listed above, every single day…until Gnosis arrived.

 Gnosis handles all these reports, usually sent as emails or excel files, automatically aggregating all the relevant information into one place in a standardized format, providing as close to real time visibility as possible.
 This allows our customers to quickly focus on the most expensive supply chain disruptions or highest priority containers.